Hugo Dellien: 2023: ATP semifinal, Struggling with form, out of top 150

-At the same tournament partnering in doubles with Pella, he lost to Nicolas Barrientos/Ariel Behar in a close match.
+At the same tournament partnering in doubles with Pella, he lost to Nicolás Barrientos/Ariel Behar in a close match.
+Next he entered the 2023 Argentina Open using protected ranking.

-At the 2023 Rio Open he reached the quarterfinals for a second time in four years at this tournament using a protected ranking with a win over 9th seed Alex Molčan in the round of 16.
-As a result he moved back into the top 100.
+At the 2023 Rio Open, also using a protected ranking, he reached the quarterfinals for a second time in four years at this tournament with a win over ninth seed Alex Molčan in the round of 16.
+As a result, he moved back into the top 100 at No. 96 on 27 February 2023.